 1. Savvy Rest

 Savvy Rest creates functional, sustainable furniture with your health and the planet’s health in mind.
-The brand sources only the best natural and organic materials for their non-toxic furnishings, like hemp and organic cotton fabric, natural Talalay latex, responsibly sourced solid hardwood, and zero-VOC stains.
+The eco-friendly furniture brand sources only the best natural and organic materials for their non-toxic furnishings, like hemp and certified organic cotton fabric, natural Talalay latex, and responsibly sourced solid hardwood.
+You can also choose between a variety of zero-VOC stains or no finish for their wood furniture.

 Furniture Categories: Sofas, Loveseats & Armchairs, Tables & Benches